littishya/Hadoop/README.md

 Description of Files:

 1. core-site.xml: Configuration file for Hadoop's core services, specifying parameters like the default file system and Hadoop's internal directories.
-2. Dockerfile: A text file containing instructions for building a Docker image, including the base image, dependencies, and commands to run when the container starts.
+2. Dockerfile: This text file containing instructions for building a Docker image, including the base image, dependencies, and commands to run when the container starts.
 3. execut.sh: Shell script used for executing tasks within the Docker container, often containing commands to start Hadoop services or run MapReduce jobs.
 4. framework.py: Python script implementing the data processing framework, defining tasks such as data aggregation, analysis, or visualization.
 5. hdfs-site.xml: Configuration file for Hadoop Distributed File System (HDFS), specifying parameters related to data replication, block size, and other storage settings.